maxmind/MaxMind-DB-Reader-php/README.md

 ## Requirements  ##

-This library requires PHP 5.3 or greater.
-Older versions of PHP are not supported.
+This library is tested on PHP 5.4 and greater.
+PHP 5.3 may work, but older versions of PHP are not supported.
 The pure PHP reader included with this library is works and is tested with HHVM.

 The GMP or BCMath extension may be required to read some databases using the pure PHP API.